-- 21.01 Regular permanent full-time employees shall accrue up to eight (8) hours per month of sick leave, accrued per straight-time hour compensated based on an hourly accrual method, not to exceed ninety-six (96) hours in any calendar year.
+21.01 Regular permanent full-time employees shall accrue up to eight (8) hours per month of sick leave, accrued per straight-time hour compensated based on an hourly accrual method, not to exceed ninety-six (96) hours in any calendar year.
 Such sick leave shall be based on a pro rata share of time worked on a full-time work schedule.
-Regular permanent part-time employees shall accrue pro rata sick leave based on time worked on less than full-time schedules. - 21.02 Sick leave is accrued after thirty (30) days of continuous employment and is to be used under the conditions stated in Section 21.03 of this Article. - 21.03 Except as provided in Sections 21.08 of this Article, sick leave will be used only in instances of non-job related employee or dependent illness or injury.
+Regular permanent part-time employees shall accrue pro rata sick leave based on time worked on less than full-time schedules.

+- 21.02 Sick leave is accrued after thirty (30) days of continuous employment and is to be used under the conditions stated in Section 21.03 of this Article and as provided by law. - 21.03 Except as provided in Sections 21.08 of this Article and by law, sick leave will be used only in instances of non-job related employee or dependent illness or injury.
 However, sick leave may be used to cover normally scheduled workdays within the three (3) day exclusion of the Washington State Workers' Compensation Program.
-Such special application of sick leave would be limited to those employees who are not eligible for benefits provided in Article 22, Sections 22.01 and 22.02. - 21.04 Departmental management may at any time require a physician's statement to justify use of sick leave and/or to determine that an employee's return from absence due to illness or injury is sanctioned by the attending physician. - 21.05 Sick leave shall be applied for employee non-duty disabilities in coordination with the Teamster Plan A indicated in Article 23, Section 23.02.
-In no case shall the combined effect of sick leave and/or other benefits be applied so that compensation exceeds the employee's normal rate of pay.

-- 21.06 Upon termination or retirement following five (5) continuous years of active employment in a permanent position with the Port, qualified employees shall be compensated for fifty percent (50%) of their unused sick leave at the rate of pay at termination.
-Such accumulated sick leave payoff is payable to the employee's spouse or other designated beneficiary in the event of an employee's death. - 21.08 Family Medical Leave.
-Family leave will be administered in accordance with current Federal and State laws, and applicable Port policies. - 21.09 Shared Leave: Employees shall be eligible to participate in the voluntary shared leave program made available for Port employees through the HR-5 Leave Policy as follows:
+Such special application of sick leave would be limited to those employees who are not eligible for benefits provided in Article 22, Sections 22.01 and 22.02. - 21.04 Departmental management may at any time require a physician's statement to justify validate use of sick leave and/or to determine that an employee's return from absence due to illness or injury is sanctioned by the attending physician as provided by law. - 21.05 Sick leave shall be applied for employee non-duty disabilities in coordination with the Teamster Plan A indicated in Article 23, Section 23.02.
+In no case shall the combined effect of sick leave and/or other benefits be applied so that compensation exceeds the employee's normal rate of pay. - 21.06 Upon termination or retirement following five (5) continuous years of active employment in a permanent position with the Port, qualified employees shall be compensated for fifty percent (50%) of their unused sick leave (within the 960-hour limit) at the rate of pay at termination.
+Such accumulated sick leave payoff is payable to the employee's spouse or other designated beneficiary in the event of an employee's death. - 21.07 Family Medical Leave.
+Family leave will be administered in accordance with current Federal and State laws, and applicable Port policies. - 21.08 The Port shall comply with the requirements of the Washington Paid Family and Medical Leave Act and shall have full discretion on meeting those requirements (e.g. Voluntary Plan), which shall not be subject to the grievance procedure or to any other provision of this Agreement or to negotiation by the Union.
+However, the Port agrees to provide advance notice of how the Port intends to comply, and when and if there are any changes to the Union.